MaxPhenol/ioBroker.wlanthermo/README.md

 # ioBroker.wlanthermo
 =================

 WLANThermo is a wonderfull and perhaps the best and most versatile meat and BBQ thermometer and pitmaster controller.
-It got developed by enthusiasts and participants of ```https://www.grillsportverein.de``` and ```https://www.wlanthermo.de```.
+It got developed by enthusiasts and participants of https://www.grillsportverein.de.
+Finally, the material around the device got gathered at https://wlanthermo.de.
 See the communities there for more information.
-This adapter reads WLANThermo's measurements and settings and updates corresponding states in ioBroker.
+This adapter supports WLANThermo mini devices and reads their measurements and settings and writes them as corresponding states to ioBroker.
 This can be used for flexible alarming and mobile views.
 Eg. set up individual vis views with temperatures and alarm information for the available channels of your device (aka temperature sensors) or channel-globally, as you desire.

 Moreover, notifications and temperature alarms can be set up via ioBroker, temporary alarm acknowlishments are also supported, eg as vis buttons. ioBroker could fire a siren if it gets too hot in the pit.
 A smart plug with a piezo buzzer connected to an USB power supply could be feasible as a simple example.
 See below for more.